d3ledger/notary/doc/api-client.md

 ### Accept settlement

-To accept a settlement a client should get pending settlement transaction and sign it in
+To accept the settlement the client should get pending settlement transaction and sign it in
 [batch transaction](https://iroha.readthedocs.io/en/latest/core_concepts/glossary.html?highlight=batch#atomic-batch)
 with his private key and send it again.

 ### Cancel settlement

-To cancel a settlement a client should get pending settlement transaction and sign it in
+To cancel the settlement the client should get pending settlement transaction and sign it in
 [batch transaction](https://iroha.readthedocs.io/en/latest/core_concepts/glossary.html?highlight=batch#atomic-batch)
 with any invalid key and send it again to remove the transaction from Iroha list